-The Anzac Bridge is one of Sydney’s most popular landmarks, and a must-visit for anyone touring Sydney.
+The Anzac Bridge is one of Sydney’s most popular landmarks and a must-see for anyone visiting Sydney.

-Opened to the public in 1995, the bridge was originally known as the Glebe Island Bridge and is the longest cable-stayed bridge of its kind in Australia.
+Opened to the public in 1995, the bridge was initially known as the Glebe Island Bridge and is the longest cable-stayed bridge of its kind in Australia.

 Anzac Bridge Sydney, Statue, Flags, Height, Construction Facts & Map, NSW

-Today, the bridge carries about 180,000 cars daily, and is one of Sydney’s busiest sections in the city’s transport network.
-For pedestrians and cyclists, there is a pedestrian path and bikeway that runs on the northern side of the bridge.
-This makes it easy to enjoy a leisurely stroll in the evening as you soak in the sights and sounds of Sydney.
+Today, the bridge carries about 180,000 cars daily and is one of Sydney’s busiest sections of the city’s transport network.
+For pedestrians and cyclists, there is a pedestrian path and bikeway that runs on the northern side of the bridge, making it easy to enjoy a stroll to soak in the sights and sounds of Sydney.

 Motorists using the Anzac Bridge must note that there is a speed limit of 60 kilometres per hour.
 There are no bus stops at the bridge end, as this was seen to create a traffic hazard as the buses joined traffic.
 In place of the bus stops, the Australian Anzac Statue was erected in the northern side and the New Zealand Anzac statue installed at what was the southern bus stop at the end of the bridge.

-Anzac Bridge is a must-visit when touring Sydney for its remarkable views and its importance in the city’s history.
+Anzac Bridge is a must-visit when in Sydney for its remarkable views and its importance in the city’s history.